A Humorous & Brief Look at Cheese

 The Dark Side of Cheese

-As with sausage, there are a lot of things about cheese-making that it’s probably best we do not know.
+As with sausage, there are a lot of things about cheesemaking that we should probably not know about.

 People have been eating cheese for all of recorded history and probably before that.
-Those who spend time thinking about such things, reason that cheese-making came about by accident because milk was carried around in bags made from the stomachs of ruminants, such as cows.
+Cheesemaking came about by accident because milk was carried around in bags made from the stomachs of ruminants, such as cows.
 That’s where the enzyme rennet hangs out.
 Rennet curdles milk, separating the solids (curds) from liquids (whey).
 Curdling is a nice way of saying the milk has gone off, as when it’s all lumpy and smelly in the fridge.

 Today, rennet is harvested from the fourth stomach of newly slaughtered calves, lambs, piglets, kids of the goat persuasion, etc. The stomach lining is washed, dried, cut up, and soaked in brine.